-The majority of the proposed changes are the result of staff experiences while administering the Zoning Ordinance.
-Some changes have been previously discussed, while others are in response to new development patterns, professional practices, City policies, or specific requests by Council members.
+The last series of omnibus Zoning Ordinance amendments were approved in 2006.
+Since that some typographical errors and inconsistencies have been found.
+In addition, current professional practice and policies and the City's adopted plans and policies may differ from what is permitted by the Zoning Ordinance.
+The more substantial of the proposed changes are the result of staff experiences while administering the Zoning Ordinance.
+Some changes have been previously discussed, while others are in response to new development patterns, professional practices, City policies, or specific requests by policy makers.